DarkWoodX/crossaint/README.md

 # FAQ

 **Q: Can you make it speak faster or in a different voice or language?** A: Yes, use the settings menu.
-You can select a variety of settings among which the speech rate, voice type, and language
+You can select a variety of settings among which the speech rate, voice type, and language.

+**